Special Kitty Cat Food Review Summary

 Special Kitty Cat Food Recalls

 The first recall happened in 2007.
-Special Kitty was part of the Great Melamine Recall, in which hundreds of pet foods were recalled because they’d been tainted with melamine, a toxic chemical found in plastics.
+Special Kitty was part of the Great Melamine Recall, where hundreds of pet foods were recalled because they’d been tainted with melamine, a toxic chemical in plastics.
 These tainted foods (all of which were made at a single factory in China) were responsible for the deaths of hundreds of pets.

 It’s also worth noting that many of J.M.
-Smucker’s other brands have been recalled as well.
+Smucker’s other brands have also been recalled.
 In fact, it issued three different recalls between 2018 and 2020 alone, so it doesn’t look like its manufacturing standards are as strict as you might hope.

 Reviews of the 3 Best Special Kitty Cat Food Recipes